elucian/bee/syntax/keywords.md

 ## Control statements

-Control statements are also known as decision statements.
+Control statements are also known as selection statements.

 | Keyword  | Purpose
 |----------|------------------------------------------------------------